Dovyski/deployer/README.md

 crontab -e
 ```

-then add:
+Add the following:

 ```
 * * * * * dpr --app-dir="/home/user/apps/myapp" --backup-dir="/path/to/backups/folder" --log-dir="/path/to/logs/folder"
 ```

-In that case, `deployer` will only run migrations, create backups, etc. if the local version of the app id behind the remote repository.
+In that case, `deployer` will only run migrations, create backups, etc. if the local version of the app is behind the remote repository.
 If it is even, nothing will happen locally.

 ### 3. Advanced usage (optional)